When we say “big data”, many think of the Hadoop technology stack. Is this the big data stack?

 Another major change is that the data layer is no longer a complex mess of databases, flat files, data lakes and data warehouses, which require intricate integration to work together.
 Cloud-based data integration tools help you pull data at the click of a button to a unified, cloud-based data store such as Amazon S3.
 From there data can easily be ingested into cloud-based data warehouses, or even analyzed directly by advanced BI tools.

-Data—Panoply is cloud-based and can hold petabyte-scale data at low cost.
+Data—Panoply's cloud based storage can hold petabyte-scale data at low cost.

-Data Processing—Panoply lets you perform on-the-fly queries on the data to transform it to the desired format, while holding the original data intact.
+Data Processing—Panoply lets you perform on-the-fly queries on the data to transform it to the desired format, while keeping the original data intact.
 It connects to all popular BI tools, which you can use to perform business queries and visualize results.

 Big Data—Beyond Hadoop